-- Students must have at least a 3.0 GPA in undergraduate work; however, major courses or only the last 60 hours of credit may also be examined. - Professional work experience in administration may be considered when reviewing applicants who do not have an undergraduate degree in business. - 3.
+- 1. Students must have at least a 3.0 GPA in undergraduate work; however, performance in major courses and the last 60 hours of credit may be given strong consideration. - 2.
+Professional work experience in administration may be considered when reviewing

+- applicants who do not have an undergraduate degree in business. - 3.
 Students who do not have an undergraduate degree in business will be considered based upon the total undergraduate record, with deficiency courses required as needed to establish an appropriate background for graduate work in business administration. - 4.
 All students are expected to have computer proficiency and be able to use basic tools of business: word processing and spreadsheets.
-Students lacking these skills are advised to take classes in these areas prior to request ing admission to the program.
+Students lacking these skills are advised to take classes in these areas prior to request in admission to the program.